Succession planning: preparing for future success

 Our client was unprepared for a senior-level resignation.
 They had no inside track on key individuals in the market, no understanding of the breadth of remit of comparable roles and no benchmark for remuneration due to the length of tenure of the current incumbent.

-We uncovered the insights they needed, quickly but accurately to minimise risk.
+We uncovered the insights they needed, quickly but accurately, to minimise risk.

 Read the full case study